Be Careful When Buying Puppies Online

-Sometimes there's a sad story that goes along with the puppies.
-The puppy's owner will tell you that their daughter died, and it was her puppy, or that they are adopting an orphan and won't have time to care for the puppy.
+Sometimes there's a sad story that goes along with the puppies, too.
+The puppy's owner will tell you that their daughter died and it was her puppy, or that they are adopting an orphan and won't have time to care for the puppy.

-They'll ask you some questions, meant to pull at your heartstrings and make you want to qualify to get this free puppy:
+They'll probably ask you some questions meant to pull at your heartstrings and make you want to qualify to get this free puppy:

-But they want some money to ship the puppy, and they want it sent as a Western Union.
-Many times they want you to send this Western Union to somewhere like Douala, Cameroon in Nigeria.
-Sometimes it will be California.
+But they want some money to ship the puppy, and they want it sent through Western Union or MoneyGram.
+Many times they want you to send this money to somewhere like Cameroon, or sometimes it will be California or another US state.

 Every day, PetRelocation takes phone calls from people who have been victims of puppy scams.
 It all seems so reasonable, just to pay the shipping costs.
 People want to know how much PetRelocation will charge to arrange the shipping and we have to explain that there is no puppy.
 The puppy scammers will not release the puppy to a reputable company like ours because the puppy does not exist.
 They only want to get your money, however small amount, in cash.